 The pillow sham is simply a decorative pillow.
 It is the largest pillow or pillows on the bed.
 They provide the backdrop for all the other decorative pillows.
-Usually they are constructed from the same fabric as the bedding such as a comforter or duvet cover.
-The sham has a closure and some decorative details such as flanges, ties, buttons, embroidery, trim, tassels, pompoms and more.
+Usually, they are constructed from the same fabric as the bedding, such as a comforter or duvet cover.
+The sham has closure and some decorative details such as flanges, ties, buttons, embroidery, trims, tassels, pompoms, and more.

-The sleeping pillow has a pillow case which has an opening for easy removal for frequent laundering.
+The sleeping pillow has a pillowcase that has an opening for easy removal for frequent laundering.

 Arranging the pillows:

-The sleeping pillow looks a little lonely and boring leaning against the tall custom headboard.
+The sleeping pillow looks lonely and boring leaning against the tall custom headboard.

 Classic pillow sham arrangement

-The monochromatic look in the photo below depicts the classic simple and sleek pillow sham arrangement.
+The monochromatic look in the photo below depicts the classic sleek and straightforward pillow sham arrangement.
 Please note the size of the pillow sham.
 Learn how to make this super easy DIY pillow sham at the end of this post.

 Adding a touch of whimsy

-Adding this super fun llama pillow to the bed totally changes the vibe from sleek classic to Bohemian.
-My daughter designed the llama pillow and cut it out with her Cricut Maker see the complete insturctions and free SVG file and pattern HERE.
+Adding this super fun llama pillow to the bed changes the vibe from sleek classic to Bohemian.
+My daughter designed the llama pillow and cut it out with her Cricut Maker.
+See the complete instructions and free SVG file and pattern HERE.

-The groovy side tables were made from a fallen tree in yard see the entire story and the easy DIY HERE.
+The groovy side tables were made from a fallen tree in the yard.
+See the entire story and the easy DIY HERE.